-3 Resources for bankfull identification are found on the SDAM training materials site.
+2 Resources for bankfull identification are found on the SDAM training materials site.

 In larger systems (e.g., drainage area > 0.5 square miles), it may be helpful to compare field measurements to bankfull channel dimensions derived from regional curves relating bankfull dimensions to watershed characteristics.
-These models may be derived at large regional scales (e.g., StreamStats; U.S. Geological Survey 2024) or a local scale (e.g., Texas: Asquith et al. 2020 Wyoming: Foster (2012)).
-Bieger et al. (2015) provide regional curves for several regions of the continental United States.
-If observed bankfull dimensions are substantially different from estimated bankfull dimensions derived from regional curves (e.g., more than twice the maximum or less than half the minimum estimates), it may be helpful to re-evaluate bankfull dimensions of small channels (small drainage areas) may be extrapolated outside the range used to develop relationships so such estimates have unknown errors (bias) associated with them and should be used with caution if at all.
+These models may be derived at a national or regional scale (e.g., StreamStats; U.S. Geological Survey 2024) or a local scale (e.g., Texas: Asquith et al. 2020; Wyoming: Foster (2012)).
+Bieger et al. (2015) provides regional curves for several regions of the continental United States.
+If observed bankfull dimensions are substantially different from estimated bankfull dimensions derived from regional curves (e.g., more than twice the maximum or less than half the minimum estimates), it may be helpful to re-evaluate bankfull indicators that were used to establish bankfull channel height.
+Regional curve estimates for bankfull dimensions of small channels (small drainage areas) may be extrapolated outside the range used to develop relationships so such estimates have unknown errors (bias) associated with them and should be used with caution if at all.